 - Use two-factor authentication whenever possible.

 - Always use long, unique and complex passwords then change them regularly.
-To make this process easier, we recommend a good password manager like our sponsor LastPass.

 Are you a data breach victim?
 Here are new and easy ways to find out

 It's important to regularly check your credentials and accounts for past abuse.
 Remember, the password reuse attack is one of the oldest tricks in the hacker's handbook.